First, make sure you understand your business structure

-This applies both to full-time and part-time freelancers.
-If you work for someone as an employee, they’ll withhold taxes from your pay.
-But the money you make on the side as a freelancer is also taxed.
-And those taxes, in the form of a portion of your income, need to be withheld.
+If you also work for someone as an employee, they’ll withhold taxes from your pay.
+But the money you make on the side is also taxed.
+And those taxes, in the form of a portion of your income, need to be withheld by you.

 You can calculate your estimated tax payments based on last year’s income, or on your estimated income for the present year.

-Keep in mind that deadlines for state and municipal taxes will be different from those set by the IRS.
+Keep in mind that deadlines for state and local taxes will be different from those set by the IRS.

-Quarterly estimated tax deadlines for the 2017 tax filing year
+Quarterly estimated tax payment deadlines for the 2023 tax filing year

-Once you start filing estimated taxes for the 2017 tax filing year, here are the deadlines you’ll have to meet through 2018/19:
+Once you start making quarterly tax payments for the 2023 tax filing year, here are the deadlines you’ll have to meet through 2023/24: